Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 Productive systems MUST be periodically scanned for potential security issues (even if they are not changed):

-1. **Missing Security Patches:** Systems MUST be continously scanned for missing security patches and eisting CVEs.
+1. **Identify Missing Security Patches:** Systems MUST be continously scanned for missing security patches and existing CVEs on OS and application layer.

 2. **Verify TLS Security:** Exposed TLS endpoints MUST be regularly scaned for TLS hardening issues and validity of used X.509 certificates (see [{{site.TITLE_IMPL_DATASEC_ENCRYPT-TANSIT}}]({{site.URL_IMPL_DATASEC_ENCRYPT-TANSIT}})[^1]